 If you’re looking into teaching English online but aren’t sure where to start in terms of teacher resources, we’ve got you covered!
 Check out our top 8 resources for teaching English Online…

 Can’t wait to start teaching English online?
 Download Skype for free and you can immediately hold face-to-face sessions worldwide.
-All that’s left to do is invest in some headphones / microphone to ensure your audio quality and set up PowerPoint to allow you to screen share materials with your students.
+All that’s left to do is invest in some headphones / a microphone, to ensure your audio quality is good, and set up PowerPoint, to allow you to screen-share materials with your students.
 And that’s it.
 Your online classroom is ready to go!